synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

     snap_license = os.path.join(cur_dir, 'SrvLicense.dat')
 ```

-All of the above was just “preparation” (imports and variable definitions).
-We haven’t actually provided any significant amount of code yet.
+All of the above was just "preparation" (imports and variable definitions).
+We haven"t actually provided any significant amount of code yet.

-Now we start getting into some of the “meatier” sections.
+Now we start getting into some of the "meatier" sections.
 In this next stretch of code, we extend the basic tornado.websocket.WebSocketHandler class by sub-classing it into our own custom WebSocketHandler.

-Full explanation of Object Oriented Programming (OOP) is outside the scope of this walk-through, but a key takeaway here is that our derived class only has to provide the *differences* to the existing base class’s functionality.
-It’s also worth point out that WebSocketHandler communicates in two different directions:
+Full explanation of Object Oriented Programming (OOP) is outside the scope of this walk-through, but a key takeaway here is that our derived class only has to provide the *differences* to the existing base class"s functionality.
+It"s also worth point out that WebSocketHandler communicates in two different directions:

 1. Browser to server
 1. Server to browser